 When traditional Christmas settings are mentioned, Hawaii might be the last place to come to mind.
-In the Aloha State, you won’t find thick blankets of snow (that is, unless you head to lofty summit of Mauna Kea on the Big Island) and you won’t experience Popsicle-like temperatures.
+In the Aloha State, you won’t find thick blankets of snow (that is unless you head to the lofty summit of Mauna Kea on the Big Island) and you won’t experience Popsicle-like temperatures.

 Chestnuts roasting on an open fire?
 In Hawaii, there aren’t many homes with fireplaces.